huaweicloud/terraform-provider-hcs/docs/resources/ecs_compute_server_group.md

   maximum of 255 characters, which may consist of letters, digits, underscores (_), and hyphens (-).
 Changing this creates a new server group.

-* `policies` - (Required, List, ForceNew) Specifies the set of policies for the server group.
-Only *anti-affinity* policies are supported.
+* `policies` - (Required, List, ForceNew) Specifies the policy set for the server group.
+The value must belong to *anti-affinity*, *affinity*, *soft-affinity*, and *soft-anti-affinity*. *anti-affinity* and *affinity* cannot belong to the same group.

-  + `anti-affinity`: All ECS in this group must be deployed on different hosts.
-Changing this creates a new server group.
+  + `anti-affinity`: The servers in this group must be scheduled to different hosts

+  + `affinity`: The servers in this group must be scheduled on the same host.

+  + `soft-affinity`: If possible, servers in this group are scheduled on the same host.
+However, if this function cannot be implemented, they should still be scheduled instead of causing task failure.

+  + `soft-anti-affinity`: If possible, servers in this group should be scheduled to different hosts.
+  If this function cannot be implemented, they should still be scheduled instead of causing task failure.

 * `members` - (Optional, List) Specifies an array of one or more instance ID to attach server group.